Peterhague/CI-_MS2_Minesweeper/README.md

 <p>The general aesthetic is colourful, retro, pixel art.
 It is meant to evoke 1980s video games as well as provide lots of
 strong colours to appeal to younger users.</p>

-<p>This design language influences every element of the site, from the bold, "pixelalted" titles, to the simple and virbant footers, to the content of the games themselves.
+<p>This design language influences every element of the site, from the bold, "pixelalted" titles, to the simple and vibrant footers, to the content of the games themselves.
 Almost all the colours on the website are bright and vividly contrasting with each other.
-Images are used sparingly, but where considered necessary to aid visual flow, have been chosen for their strong colours and cartoon aesthetic to sustain the overall appearance.</p>
+Images are used sparingly - but where considered necessary to aid visual flow - have been chosen for their strong colours and cartoon aesthetic to sustain the overall appearance.</p>

 <h3>Colour Scheme</h3>